-Following are few points I could streamline, please feel free to share your take and ideas on the same.
+Following are few tips I could streamline, please feel free to share your take and ideas on the same:

-Delegate Smartly: Usually employees don’t take decisions or take ownership as they are afraid of making a decision which will not be supported by the management.
+Usually employees don’t take decisions or take ownership as they are afraid of taking a decision which will not be supported by the management.
 This problem can be solved by delegating effectively.
 You need to clearly communicate the responsibility of decision making as well as responsibility of the results.
-When you assign some responsibility to someone you also need to give him freedom to make necessary (at least routine) decisions required to executive the work.
+When you assign any responsibility to someone you also need to give him freedom to make necessary (at least routine) decisions required to executive the assignment.
 For any strategic decisions regarding the project you need to take your employees in confidence.
-Delegation requires a lot of will, time and energy to communicate your expectations but once done properly it will create an environment of ownership.
+Delegation requires a lot of will, time and energy to communicate your expectations but once done properly it helps developing ownership.

-- Reward Employees: Who Go Beyond the Norms: Nothing can quell desire to give extra than not feeling recognized.
-Rewarding employees who go beyond the norms helps create ownership amongst employees.
-I remember a store manager of a big retail store in Mumbai opening the store for a customer, who was to get engaged the next morning and had lost her luggage in the flight.
-Though opening a retail store in the absence of the security staff posed a big risk but to help his customer the store manager went beyond the norms and he was recognized for going beyond the norms and helping the customer by his company.
+Who Go Beyond the Norms: Nothing can quell desire to give extra than not feeling recognized.
+Rewarding employees who go beyond the norms helps in developing ownership amongst employees.
+I remember a store manager of a retail store in Mumbai opening the store very late in the night to help a customer.
+The customer was to get engaged the next morning but had lost her luggage in the flight.
+Though opening a retail store in the absence of the security staff posed a big risk but to help his customer the store manager went beyond the norms.
+And he was recognized for going beyond the norms and helping the customer by his company.
 Nothing motivates an employee more than recognizing his contribution to the company goals.

-These are the 7 points which I could think of as a practice to develop ownership among the employees.
-And I am sure these are helpful not just for big corporate houses but also to the SME industry which is mostly working on resource restrictions.
+These are the 7 tips which I could think of as a practice for developing ownership among the employees.
+I am sure these are helpful not only for big corporates but also for SMEs, which mostly work on resource restrictions.
 The above pointers are also some of the reasons why some of the startups have excelled quickly.